Modern paganism in the UK: cycles and seasons

 The beauty and responsibility of revival

-But as we revive and reinterpret, we also carry a responsibility: to do so with awareness, humility, and reverence for the cultures and histories we draw from.
+When we revive and reinterpret, we also have a responsibility: to explore with awareness, humility, and reverence for the cultures and histories we draw from.
 This includes recognising the distinct roots of Celtic, Germanic, and other Indigenous European traditions and resisting the urge to flatten them into a single, generalised “Pagan” story.

 When we hold that complexity with care, our practice becomes more honest, and more grounded.